Is Nepal Open for Tourism?

 Walk to the lap of the world's highest mountains set from a jaw-dropping view with the challenges in the trails, Everest Base Camp Trek is the most popular trek on the globe.
 It is a moderate-difficult trek which is approx. 130 kilometers in distance.

 The trek is not only a trek but a footstep closer to the paradise of the world.
-So for the adventurous experience and to get lost in one of the highest routes book an Everest Base Camp Trek, walking through the challenges, lush forest, breathtaking mountains, Scattered Sherpa settlement, Namche Bazar.
+So for the adventurous experience and to get lost in one of the highest routes book an Everest Base Camp Trek, walking through the challenges, lush forest, breathtaking mountains, Scattered Sherpa settlement, and Namche Bazar.

-The trekking paths run over the edge of the beautiful Sagarmatha National Park where you can see the unique flora and fauna, discover distinct vegetation.
+The trekking paths run over the edge of the beautiful Sagarmatha National Park where you can see the unique flora and fauna, and discover distinct vegetation.
 You will also witness the Tengboche religious society and famous Tengboche monasteries which is a deep concentration in the Khumbu region.

-Since the trek is very popular, its route gets quite crowded during the peak time of trekking, despite being crowded, Everest Base Camp continues to be the popular trek that deserves to be listed in the list of tp best trek in Nepal.
+Since the trek is very popular, its route gets quite crowded during the peak time of trekking, despite being crowded, Everest Base Camp continues to be the popular trek that deserves to be listed in the list of tp best treks in Nepal.

 Its popularity is the same in this pandemic too, following the safety protocol, one can enjoy this beautiful trekking route without any obstacles.

-Highlights of Everest Base Camp Trek are:
+Highlights of the Everest Base Camp Trek are:

 • Adventurous mountain flight to Lukla

-• Sagarmatha National Park is listed as a UNESCO world heritage site.
+• Sagarmatha National Park is listed as a UNESCO World Heritage Site.

 • Namche Bazaar- the capital of Sherpa settlements.